nabil-elouaamari/novelty-aware-recommenders/data/docs/research-plan.md

 #### Task
 Please answer the following questions in the context of the hypothesis/research question you had in mind for your project:
-- Do we have sufficient users in the datasets to split users into different sets?
+- Do we have enough users in the datasets to split users into different sets?
-- How large a timeframe span our datasets?
+- How large a timeframe spans our datasets?
 - Can I split it in a time-aware fashion?
 - Is the order of interactions likely important in this application domain?
 - Are there large differences in the lengths of users' interaction histories in the datasets?